OpticaLab/HoloSoft/README.md

-# Description

-Holohram package - functions to analyse holograms

-HoloSoft: Holography in Python
+# HoloSoft: Holography in Python
 =========================================

 HoloSoft is a python based tool for study mineral dust in ice core trough digital holography technique.